Explore Travel, Tech, Finance & Knowledge Insights

 Take a look at Belgian Franc

 Between the years 1832 and 2002, the currency of the Kingdom of Belgium was known as the Belgian franc.
 The Euro currency was first used in 2002.
-It was broken down into 100 smaller parts that were referred to as centiemen, centimes, or Centimes.
+It was broken down into 100 smaller parts that were referred to as centimes.

 Take a look at Belgian Franc